@softrockhardtimes

 Suggested tire size is 2.1”+ and you’ll mostly likely want a hardtail.
 There will be a few sections where you’ll be rock crawling up and down dry creekbeds but the route is well-travelled enough to be able to spot clean lines.
 While a bit techy at times, it’s possible to ride this entire route without dismounting.
 Keep in mind where all the potential resupply points are or come prepared with plenty of snacks - there aren’t that many stores directly on the route and you may need to hop off of it.
 That said, the shopping plaza in Erskine is a great spot for lunch.
 Leading up to that is a fast road descent that may have some people white-knuckling.
 Avoid the rumble strips on the shoulder and take over the lane.

-For those wanting to race this route, we’ll be holding a race 9/28, 2024, 8:30a.
+For those wanting to race this route, we’ll be holding a race in late Sept, 2025.

 Scenes from the trail